Skip to main content

 For context, our Head Coach Ben's pre-race meal is always Weetabix Chocolate Mini’s with milk and a coffee a few hours before.
 Then he’ll typically have an energy bar and caffeinated drink shortly before setting off.

-It's important to mention that your body stores around 3g of water for every gram of glycogen, so during this period, you might find you have put on a little weight.
+It's important to mention that your body stores around 3g of water for every gram of glycogen, so during this period, you might find you have 'gained' a little weight.
 If that's the case, congratulations!
-You have successfully carb-loaded and are now ready for race day.
-Glycogen will be your rocket fuel!
+You have successfully carb-loaded and are ready for race day - glycogen is your rocket fuel.

-To get more tips on your training and nutrition and build your very own personalized training plan to set a new PB on your next race, download Runna.
+To get more tips on your training and nutrition and build your very own personalized training plan for a new PB, download Runna.
 Your first week is on us!

 Did this answer your question?